17th Annual Graduate Student Symposium: April 29, 2022

-We are excited to announce that this year’s Graduate Student Symposium (GSS) is taking place on Thursday, April 30 in the Summerlee Science Complex.
+We are excited to announce that this year’s Graduate Student Symposium (GSS) is taking place on April 29, 2022.

 The GSS showcases graduate student research taking place across the College of Biological Science’s three departments: Human Health & Nutritional Science, Molecular & Cellular Biology and Integrative Biology.
 All students, post-docs, staff and faculty are welcome to attend.

 Dr. Andrea Clark

 Dr. Vahidi’s research group at the University of Guelph takes advantage of an integrative approach in structural biology by combining various methods, including mass spectrometry and NMR.
 A key focus of the group is on the protein degradation machinery that helps to maintain proper level of proteins (protein homeostasis) in Mycobacterium tuberculosis.

 Dr. Vahidi completed his PhD at Western University in the lab of Dr. Lars Konermann where he focused on biophysical mass spectrometry.
 Following this, he completed a CIHR postdoctoral fellowship with Dr. Lewis Kay at the University of Toronto studying CIp protein degredation machinery.
 During this time he worked closely with the Rubinstein group at SickKids to complement his studies with electron cryomicroscopy.